neuphonic/neuphonic-js-examples/README.md

 # NextJS application

-And example of using Neuphonic Agents API with NextJS.
+An example of using Neuphonic TTS and Agents API with NextJS.

 ## Running the application

-To get started, create one or more agents in your Neuphonic dashboard.

 Copy your API key into `.env` ands start the server with: